 The valuation exercise was carried out in March 2022 with a valuation date of 31 March 2022.
-In applying the Royal Institute of Chartered Surveyors (RICS) Valuation Global Standards 2020 ('Red Book'), the valuer has not declared a 'material valuation uncertainty' in the valuation report as a result of COVID-19, as was the case at 31st March 2021.
+In applying the Royal Institute of Chartered Surveyors (RICS) Valuation Global Standards 2020 ('Red Book').
 The values in the report have been used to inform the measurement of property assets at valuation in these financial statements and the Valuer continues to exercise professional judgement in providing the valuation and this remains the best information available to the Trust.

-The Trust owns Non Operational Land assets of £871,750 which are currently held as surplus assets and are included within the Land Valuation in Note 14.1
+The Trust owns non Operational Land assets of £871,750 which are currently held as surplus assets and are included within the Land Valuation in Note 13.1